This blog may contain affiliate links. Read our disclosure policy for more info.

 The Ridge at Copper Point: If you’re keen for a game of golf but have other commitments then consider playing 18 holes at The Ridge at Copper Point.
 The course is located only a short 15-minute drive from Fairmont and is only a par -62 Masters Course meaning a game can be completed in under 3 hours.
 Don’t be fooled by the short course though, it’s still one of the best in the valley!

 Where are all my adrenaline seekers at?
 This one’s for you!
-Valley Zipline Adventures is not for the faint-hearted, with a roue of 7 zip lines over a section of 2000 feet!
+Valley Zipline Adventures is not for the faint-hearted, with a roue of 7 zip lines over a section of 610 m (2,000 feet)!
 While you’re high up in the air, you can take in the stunning views of the Dry Gulch Valley.

-If you want to try another height-defying activity, check out the 32-foot climbing wall or the 35 Jump Tower… Basically, you can just climb up things and jump off things!
+If you want to try another height-defying activity, check out the 10-meter (32 feet) climbing wall or the 35 Jump Tower… Basically, you can just climb up things and jump off things!
 It’s just like being a kid again.

 14. Visit the Hoodoos